Basic RV Fit

 Radial velocity modelling is supported in Octofitter via the extension package OctofitterRadialVelocity.
 To install it, run pkg> add OctofitterRadialVelocity

-For this example, we will fit the orbit of the planet K2-131 to perform the same fit as in the RadVel Gaussian Process Fitting tutorial.
+For this example, we will fit the orbit of the planet K2-131, and reproduce this RadVel tutorial.

 We will use the following packages: